mendix/docs/content/en/docs/refguide/modeling/application-logic/microflows-and-nanoflows/activities/workflow-activities/workflow-call.md

 ### 3.3 Use Return Value

 This property determines if the returned value from the called workflow should be available in the rest of the current microflow.
-If **Use return value** is set to *Yes*, you will need to fill in the [name](https://docs.mendix.com/refguide/microflow-call/#name) of the variable, object, or list returned by the activity.
+If **Use return value** is set to Yes, you will need to fill in the [variable name](refguide/microflow-call/#name) of the workflow object returned by the activity.

-### 3.4 Variable Name, Object Name, or List Name {#name}
+### 3.4 Variable Name {#name}

-The name of the variable, list, or object returned by the activity.
+The name of the variable returned by the activity.

 ## 4 Common Section {#common}